kwaldenphd/python-functions/README.md

 - A ***library*** includes blocks of code that can be reused within a program.
 Libraries are a collection of modules that have a much more complex directory/sub-directory/etc structure than packages

 Some modules, packages, and libraries are built-in to Python and require no additional installation.
 Others have to be installed (typically at the command line, or in the terminal) before you can import and use them in a program.

+Built-in functions don't require any extra steps to be able to access them in the programming environment.
+For example, you can see the source code for the `print()` function, contained in Python's `[bltinmodule.c](https://github.com/python/cpython/blob/main/Python/bltinmodule.c#L1972)` file in the [source code](https://github.com/python/cpython/blob/).
+But all we have to do is use the function name in our program.

 GAME PACKAGE FIGURE